-5. Students can find their grade point average by dividing the number of hours attempted (all hours for which registered) into the quality points earned.

-Students may be enrolled with more than one college/university at the same time.
-Students enrolled at both Jacksonville and another college/university are subject to the academic standards and guidelines of Jacksonville State University.

-7. Students dually enrolled at Jacksonville State University and any other institution operating on a quarter calendar may take a maximum of 21 semester hours during the fall and spring semesters and corresponding fall and winter quarters provided no more than 15 hours are scheduled in the quarter term.
+- The normal student load for those in attendance during the regular session is defined as 16 hours.
+Full-time status is defined as 12 semester hours, while 21 semester hours is the maximum load. - 2.
+Students in good standing in each summer semester are permitted a normal load of 6 hours and the maximum of 7 hours each summer term (maximum of 3 courses each session). - 3.
+The normal and maximum load in the May term is 7 hours for the student in good standing. - Students can find their grade point average by dividing the number of hours attempted (all hours for which registered) into the quality points earned.
+Note section on Repeat Course Policy. - Students may be enrolled with more than one college/university at the same time.
+Students enrolled at both Jacksonville and another college/university are subject to the academic standards and guidelines of Jacksonville State University. - 6.
+Students dually enrolled at Jacksonville State University and any other institution operating on a quarter calendar may take a maximum of 21 semester hours during the fall and spring semesters and corresponding fall and winter quarters provided no more than 15 hours are scheduled in the quarter term.
 Dually enrolled students in a spring quarter and the May term may schedule up to a total of 15 semester hours provided no more than 7 of the 15 scheduled in the May term.
-During the summer terms dually enrolled students may schedule a total of 15 semester hours provided no more than 7 hours are scheduled during Summer 1 or Summer II respectively.

-8. Questions concerning student load may be addressed to the Office of Admissions and Records.
+During the summer terms dually enrolled students may schedule a total of 15 semester hours provided no more than 7 hours are scheduled during Summer I or Summer II respectively. - Questions concerning student load may be addressed to the Office of Admissions and Records.